-Preview: Our girl Hae Ryung tries to become a historian avoiding her fate to get married a noble man.
+Summary: Our girl Hae Ryung tries to become a historian avoiding her fate to get married to a noble man.
 She comes across Prince Lee Rim who is writing romantic novels anonymously.
-Although she doesn’t like his novels very much, she has to pretend to be him to please his fans.
-“It looks very entertaining and the top leads looks cute together!”
+After she passed the exam as a historian, she starts as an apprentice in the palace.
+She finds out that the romantic novel author is actually a prince.

 Trailer: Arthdal Chronicles